yelghali/azure-docs/articles/aks/concepts-sustainability-application-platform.md

 # Sustainability considerations for Azure Kubernetes Service (AKS) Clusters

-The following considerations are aligned with the [Application platform](/azure/architecture/framework/sustainability/sustainability-application-platform.md) Sustainability Design Area, and provide more details on the recommendations in the Sustainability Checklist above.
+The following considerations are aligned with the [Application platform](/azure/architecture/framework/sustainability/sustainability-application-platform.md) Sustainability Design Area, and provide more details on designing and operating sustainable AKS Clusters.

 ## Platform and service updates